lider1305/Rent-Cars/README.txt

 Dump of database is in the root /dump_work_database.sql

+Database settings for TESTS you can find on the way /dao/src/test/resources/config-test.properties
+                                                   /service/src/test/resources/config-test.properties
-Database settings for TESTS you can find on the way /dao/src/test/resources/config-test.properties You also need to change the settings as for main database Dump of database is in the root /dump_test_database.sql
+You also need to change the settings for main database Dump of database is in the root /dump_test_database.sql

 2.MAVEN http://maven.apache.org/